RakhithJK/libarchive-libarchive-wiki/FormatTar.md

 * [[The tar.5 man page|ManPageTar5]] provides technical details of several tar formats and extensions.
 * [[TarExtendedAttributes]] explains some of the approaches that have been used to store "extended attribute" information in tar archives.
 * [[TarPosix1eACLs]] explains how POSIX.1e ACLs have been stored.
-(POSIX.1e was never ratified; several systems have implemented parts of the final draft, but the facilities described there are being replaced by newer standards.)
+(POSIX.1e was an early attempt to standardize ACL and other filesystem extensions.
+Several systems now support ACLs based on it, although it is incomplete and was never accepted as an official POSIX standard.)
 * [[TarNFS4ACLs]] explains some techniques that have been used for storing NFS4/NTFS ACLs, the limitations of these methods, and proposes a method that may be implemented in libarchive.